MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 # Provision cloud resources

 TeamsFx integrates with Azure and the Microsoft 365 cloud, which allows you to place your application in Azure with a single command.
-TeamsFx integrates with Azure Resource Manager, which enables you to provision Azure resources that your application needs for code approach.
+TeamsFx integrates with Azure Resource Manager (ARM), which enables you to provision Azure resources that your application needs for code approach.

 ::: zone pivot="visual-studio-code"